 Using Vista, Foxfire 18.0.1 runs fine until attempting to access a site that need Java to display information.
 Now with the recent security warning, I first get a screen that that indicated "This plug in has security vulnerabilities -- Click here to activate Java Platform SE & U Platform."

 When I click to activate, another box appears the indicates security warning.
 Only the box appears and at that point Foxfire is totally locked up.
 At that point I need to go the Task Master to kill Foxfire as well as the security popup window.

 The Java Control Panel indicates that I have the latest version of Java.

 - Helpful Solutions

-You can bypass the first Firefox "Click to Play" prompt for trusted sites by setting Firefox to always activate plugins for specific sites - see How to enable Java if it's been blocked
+You can bypass the first Firefox "Click to Play" prompt for trusted sites by setting Firefox to always activate plugins for specific sites - see How to allow Java on trusted sites

 The second prompt is from Java itself, since the default security level has been increased to "High" in Java 7 Update 11.
 Ref: